LDAR-Sim/LDAR_Sim/README.md

 LDAR-Sim code may not be modified without sharing the changes, pursuant to the GNU Affero GPL v3 License.

 ## [Fox_etal_2020 Release](https://github.com/tarcadius/LDAR_Sim/tree/Fox_etal_2020)
+You are currently in the master branch, which is evolving dynamically and is not a stable release.
+The Fox et al. 2020 release is immortalized in a separate branch that can be found by [clicking here](https://github.com/tarcadius/LDAR_Sim/tree/Fox_etal_2020).

-This release contains the exact code and inputs used in [our LDAR-Sim synthesis paper](https://www.sciencedirect.com/science/article/pii/S0959652620352811).
+The Fox et al., 2020 release contains the exact code and inputs used in [our LDAR-Sim synthesis paper](https://www.sciencedirect.com/science/article/pii/S0959652620352811).
 We recommend using this release, especially for first time users.

 Citation for this release: Fox, Thomas A., Mozhou Gao, Thomas E. Barchyn, Yorwearth L. Jamin, and Chris H. Hugenholtz.
 "An agent-based model for estimating emissions reduction equivalence among leak detection and repair programs."
 Journal of Cleaner Production (2020): 125237.

-You are currently in the master branch, which is evolving dynamically and is not a stable release.
-The Fox et al. 2020 release is immortalized in a separate branch that can be found by [clicking here](https://github.com/tarcadius/LDAR_Sim/tree/Fox_etal_2020).

 ### Getting started
 This guide is intended to help interested parties reproduce the results from Fox et al 2020, which introduces LDAR-Sim and presents a case study demonstrating various hypothetical LDAR programs in Alberta, Canada.